Stytch

 Following research, I developed frameworks to define potential user types, then ideated key features and user flows to refine product requirements.

-The focus was largely around how attestations would be displayed, the user journey throughout web pages and browser extension, and navigation within financial features.
+The focus was largely around how attestations would be displayed, the user journey throughout web pages and browser extension, and navigation within financial functions.

 Design and prototyping